Face Coverings and Face Masks

 Northwestern encourages students, faculty and staff to wear masks if that makes them more comfortable.
 The University community is committed to respecting and supporting one another’s choices.

 Additional guidance and clarifications may apply for some events.
-Students, faculty and staff should follow guidance from their schools, which may include use of Symptom Tracker or other requirements.
+Students, faculty and staff should follow guidance from their schools.

 - See CDC recommendations for more information on how to select, wear and clean your mask.